 Now, when buying a graphics card, there is always the option of buying them from Nvidia and AMD directly.
 However, most graphics cards are made by partner companies such as Asus, Gigabyte, MSI, EVGA, Sapphire, and others.

-That said, while a graphics card manufacturer can alter virtually any aspect of a graphics card, they cannot modify the GPU itself, meaning that an RTX 2070 Super is an RTX 2070 Super, no matter what PCB the manufacturer installs it on or what sort cooling solution they set it up with.
+That said, while a graphics card manufacturer can alter virtually any aspect of a graphics card, they cannot modify the GPU itself, meaning that an RTX 3070 is an RTX 3070, no matter what PCB the manufacturer installs it on or what sort of cooling solution they set it up with.

 Finding The Right GPU